fbudin69500/SuperBuildInstallExternalProject/README.md

  be used when packaging the project.
 Packaging will be successful if `CMAKE_INSTALL_PREFIX` is configured to a writable location.

+## Approaches not explored in this project

+- Forcing external project to a known build type.
+- Searching in multiple subdirectories in external project build directory, starting from the most likely (e.g. 'Release')

 ## Results

 **CMAKE_CFG_INTDIR_0** and **CMAKE_CFG_INTDIR_1** fail.
 There might be ways to fix the errors.